Blendify/blender-manual/blender_docs/manual/preferences/system.rst

    The direction of the lamp will be the same as shown at the sphere surface.
 Diffuse
    This is the constant color of the lamp.
-   Clicking on the color widget, opens the color picker mini window and allows the user to change colors using the color picker.
+   Clicking on the color widget, opens the color picker pop-up and allows the user to change colors using the color picker.
 Specular
    This is the highlight color of the lamp
-   Clicking on the color widget, opens the color picker mini window and allows the user to change colors using the color picker.
+   Clicking on the color widget, opens the color picker pop-up and allows the user to change colors using the color picker.